 Common Causes of Bladder Issues

-- Caffeine, alcohol, fizzy drinks, spicy or acidic foods
+- Medications and diet: Diuretics (water tablets), caffeine, alcohol, fizzy drinks, spicy or acidic foods.

-- High fluid intake, anxiety, frequent “just in case” urination
+- Bladder habits and fluid intake: High fluid intake, frequent “just in case” urination, anxiety.

-- Stroke, multiple sclerosis (MS), Parkinson’s disease, spinal injury, diabetes
+- Neurological conditions: Stroke, MS, Parkinson’s disease, spinal injury, diabetes.

-- Pelvic floor exercises: Strengthen the muscles that support the bladder
+- Pelvic Floor Exercises: Strengthen the muscles that support the bladder and improve control.

-- Bladder training: Helps increase the time between trips to the toilet
+- Bladder Training: Helps increase the time between toilet visits to reduce urgency and frequency.

-- Lifestyle advice: Includes guidance on fluid intake, diet, and healthy toileting habits
+- Lifestyle Advice: Guidance on fluid intake, diet, and healthy toileting habits to support bladder health.

-- Electrical stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles
+- Electrical Stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles when they are difficult to contract.

 Bowel Issues